jnozzi/cocoadev.com/markdown/MultipleConstructors.md

 But also:  What the original poster was suggesting is also fine.
-Say you're inheriting from General/NSView, which has two designated initializers:
+Say you're inheriting from NSView, which has two designated initializers:

-- (id)initWithFrame:(General/NSRect)frameRect
+- (id)initWithFrame:(NSRect)frameRect
 {
   self = [super initWithFrame:frameRect];
   if (self != nil)